DETAILED ACTION

 but is silent with regards to the second length being at least 10% greater than the first length,

 However, regarding claim 1 Bayon teaches that knitted scaffolds ([0024]) include apertures (this is considered inherent within a knit; alternatively, see also the Abstract along with [0018] pores/holes/cavities within a knit) which are open in an unloaded (unstretched) configuration and open in a loaded (stretched) configuration when the scaffold body has a length greater than when unstretched (it is considered to be inherent within a knit with apertures that stretching will inherently lengthen the knit to increase the length of the scaffold.
 See also [0026]), wherein the second length is at least 10% greater than the first length ([0026] less than 20% elongation at a 100N force), and wherein a knitted scaffold can be knit via a warp knit ([0028] pillar stitch weave).
 Further, Altman teaches wherein knitted tendon repair scaffolds can utilize a weft knit as a known alternative to a warp knit ([0076]) and utilize a 3-needle knitting process ([0132]).
 Downes, Bayon, and Altman are involved in the same field of endeavor, namely tendon repair.
 It would have been obvious to one of ordinary skill in the art at the time the invention was filed to look to Bayon for teaching that knit products include apertures and loaded/unloaded configurations that allow for length change of the scaffold when stretching/loading.
-Additionally, it would have been obvious to one of ordinary skill to modify the type of knit used by the Combination so that it is a weft knit done via a 3-needle knitting process as is taught by Altman since the courts have held that choosing from a finite number of identified, predictable solutions with a reasonable expectation of success results in a prima facie case of obviousness.
+Additionally, it would have been obvious to one of ordinary skill to modify the type of knit used by the Combination so that it is a weft knit, and have it done via a 3-needle knitting process as is taught by Altman since the courts have held that choosing from a finite number of identified, predictable solutions with a reasonable expectation of success results in a prima facie case of obviousness.
 See MPEP 2143 (I)(E).
 In this case, the use of any known process of knit would have been obvious to try.
 Additionally, the courts have held that the use of a known technique or method to improve a known device results in a prima facie case of obviousness.
 See MPEP 2143 (I)(C), and the courts have held that the simple substitution of one known element for another to obtain predictable results in a prima facie case of obviousness.
 See MPEP 2143 (I)(B).
-The substitution of a weft knit process in a 3-needle process would have accordingly been considered obvious to the person of ordinary skill.
+The substitution of a weft knit process, and the use of a 3-needle process would have accordingly been considered obvious to the person of ordinary skill.

 Regarding claim 3 the Downes Bayon Altman Combination teaches the scaffold of claim 1 substantially as is claimed,